HanClinto/MENTAT/README.md

 - SPIN

   - Other papers have been written in this space, such as ["Self-Play Fine-Tuning Converts Weak Language Models to Strong Language Models"](https://arxiv.org/abs/2401.01335) (SPIN).
 This does not play a "game" in the traditional sense, but does train LLMs adversarially.
 In this paper, the authors train two models -- one is a generator that attempts to generate an answer to a given question, and a discriminator that is given two different answers -- one created by the generator, and one created by the human.
 The goal of the discriminator is to correctly choose which one was written by the human, and which one was generated by the opponent.
 This is similar to a GAN training setup, but applied to LLMs.
-Their results show vast improvements over traditional SFT-based techniques:
+Their results claim large  improvements over traditional SFT-based techniques, but it's unclear to me how this is terribly different from PPO / traditional RLHF techniques where a reward model is trained on human-annotated data.

 ![](https://lh7-us.googleusercontent.com/e_rjkCvhfPefT8yff0Iaq0h6ufRki8pbm6HEBOyHbmJ2o22N0IdpQni1N1ca4UbF977PVvIqBMpAlm_Z0l8oqZ6Uo1vx6MsY32gyfvR2jWu1J1f7JjAPaDcRYHkbFhC8DmHgAhfYlFkyjxgGCGeXpVA)